header logo

 3. Bobby Charlton (period 1956-1973)

-Widely regarded as one of the best attacking midfielders in world football, Bobby Charlton helped United win three domestic league titles, the FA Cup and the club's first European Championship title set in 1968.
-Old Trafford legend Bobby Charlton made his League debut for United in a 4-2 win over Charlton Athletic at Old Trafford in October 1956 and it was his service. for the Old Trafford club he was still playing for well into his thirties in the early 1970s.
+Widely regarded as one of the best-attacking midfielders in world football, Bobby Charlton helped United win three domestic league titles, the FA Cup, and the club's first European Cup title in 1968.
+Old Trafford legend Bobby Charlton made his league debut for United in a 4-2 win over Charlton Athletic at Old Trafford in October 1956.
+He continued playing for the club well into his thirties in the early 1970s.

 Best attacking midfielder Bobby Charlton